Taliparamba Rajarajeswara Temple

 Travel Tips: Women are allowed only after 7.15 PM.
 Children below 5 years and Non-Hindus are not allowed inside the temple.
 Men are expected to wear dhotis and not allowed to wear shirts or carry them in their hands while entering the shrine.
 Women are allowed in sarees and salwars only.
 Handbags or any other bags are also not allowed inside the shrine, one can keep them at the cloakroom located outside the temple complex.

-Sri Rajarajeswara Temple is located in the centre of a very spacious compound of about six acres surrounded by a compound wall with two gopurams, located on the eastern and western sides.
-The sanctum sanctorum with its majestic proportions is a fine example of traditional architectural style of Kerala.
+Regarded as one of the major places to visit in Kannur, Sri Rajarajeswara Temple is located in a very spacious compound of about six acres surrounded by a compound wall with two gopurams, located on the eastern and western sides.
+The sanctum sanctorum with its majestic proportions is a fine example of the traditional architectural style of Kerala.
 The two-tiered sanctum sanctorum is rectangular in shape and has a Namaskara Mandapam in front of it.
 Nobody is allowed to prostrate before the lord on the Namaskara Mandapam as a mark of respect to Lord Rama, who offered prayers here on his return to Ayodhya from Lanka.
 On the west side of the sanctum sanctorum is the seat of Divine Mother Parvathi, the consort of Lord Shiva.
-The temple has no kodi maram (flagstaff), unlike other Kerala temples.
+The temple has no flagstaff, unlike other Kerala temples.

 The temple has a prominent place amongst the numerous Shiva temples in South India having the tallest shikara amongst all the temples of its time.
 A prasna is organized in the temple which is an ancient method of astrological decision making whenever there is a problem encountered in any of the other temples in South India.
 The Prasna takes place on the peedha just outside it.